CalabreseLab/seekr/README.md

 Find communities of nucleotide sequences based on *k*-mer frequencies.

+TO DO: make links open in different pages, update citations at bottom of page, and search for *** to resolve MC comments

 ## Installation

  To use this library, you must have >=Python3.9.5 on your computer.